Fire and Rescue New South Wales: Staffing

 Fire and Rescue NSW operate two levels of staffing, permanent and retained.
-Permanent firefighters are full-time career crews who work predominately 24 hour shifts.
-Each permanent station is made up of four platoons, A B C & D. Each station is assigned a minimum of one Pumper with a crew of 3 firefighters and a station officer per shift.
+Permanent firefighters are full-time career crews who work predominantly 24 hour shifts.
+Each permanent station is made up of four platoons, A B C & D. Each station is assigned a minimum of one Pumper with a crew of 4 firefighters and a station officer per shift.
 Some multi appliance stations such as City of Sydney can have as many as 20 firefighters on a platoon.
 Permanent stations are typically located in metropolitan areas (Such as Sydney and Newcastle) and regional centres (Such as Lismore and Dubbo).

 Retained firefighters are part-time on call crews, who are notified by pager and travel to the fire station from home or work when an emergency occurs.
 Retained firefighters are predominantly located in outer metropolitan and regional areas.
 Retained firefighters operate off an availability roster, where each firefighter has to give their available hours for the day/week.
 This system ensures that there is always a minimum safe crew of four retained firefighters available to turnout at any given time.
 A number of stations, particularly in regional areas, have a mix of both permanent and retained crews, who work together and often provide backup for one another.